dfmoralesb/MPE_tutorials/tutorials/CAPTUS.md

 * [Align - individual loci alignment and cleaning](#align)

-We are going to use CAPTUS to do each of this steps.
+We are going to use CAPTUS to do each of this part.
 The advantage of this kind of pipelines is that with a few commands you can automate the process of all your samples at one while keping a nice file structure and order.

 For a details guide of CAPTUS please see [here](https://edgardomortiz.github.io/captus.docs/assembly/index.html)